ScientistAreeba/Rahiyaa/README.md

 # Rahiya Project

-**Rahiya** is a MERN stack project that provides a responsive and reliable ride-hailing experience.
-It includes features for both users and admins, with role-based access control and a dynamic UI to ensure an intuitive experience for all users.
+Rahiya is a database-driven project built using the MERN stack, designed to provide a responsive and reliable ride-hailing experience.
+Originally developed as a database course project, it includes robust features for both users and admins, utilizing SQL and MongoDB for data management and storage.
+With role-based access control and a dynamic UI, Rahiya offers an intuitive interface, showcasing our practical understanding of databases within a full-stack application.

 ---